JesseWV/SilentWalker/README.md

 ## Installation
 1. Install MelonLoader 0.6.6
-2. Download the latest version of FoxWalker from the [releases page] and place .dll file in the Mods folder.
+2. Download the latest version of SilentWalker from the [releases page] and place .dll file in the Mods folder.